-Last Updated on March 4, 2019 by Sunny HQ staff
+Last Updated on June 4, 2022 by Sunny Staff

 Newsletters are good for just about anyone in any industry.
 The primary goal of a newsletter is to inform the reader or ideally readers of mass blocks of information as it pertains to their subscription to a business, service or brand.
 Newsletters are often seen with headlines and multiple subheadlines with information for the reader.

 Newsletters have been around for decades, distributed in offices to update employees on upcoming events and conferences, distributed throughout schools to update students and parents on lunch options and events as well as by business professionals who want to inform their readers what they are up to, pitch a service while also giving event information that pertains to their business or brand.

 So, why doesn’t everyone use a newsletter in their line of work?
 Tzhe answer is simple, we overcomplicate the process!
 In our age of information, we now have options through third-party services like MailChimp that automate everything.
 From emails to newsletters, MailChimp and other applications are a one-stop shop for information to be spread with minimal effort and targeted engaging results.

 This article will explore how to create a MailChimp newsletter in WordPress and provide more information on why it is important for you and your business to create and distribute one weekly, bi-weekly or monthly!
 Read on to find out more.

 - First, you’ll need to create an RSS campaign within MailChimp which can be found on the Campaigns page after you log into your MailChimp account.
 If you haven’t created a MailChimp account yet, it is very easy to do.

 - Select Create a campaign and then Create an email.
 Under the category Create an automation email select Share blog updates.
 At this point, you will be asked to add a list, which will be the subscribers to your newsletter or blog.